 What you can expect from this electric cargo bike:

 And here is a video that highlights some of the features of the Juiced Riders ODK and shows it in action!

 One of the most notable features of the ODK is the smaller, 20 inch wheels.
 These smaller wheels allow the cargo of the bike to remain relatively low in comparison to bikes that have larger wheels.
 Keeping the weight of the cargo lower to the ground helps with the handling of the bike.

-very low step through area which makes getting on and off the bike incredibly easy.
+In addition the smaller wheels allow for a very low step through area which makes getting on and off the bike incredibly easy.
 It was nice not having to throw my leg over the seat to get on the bike, especially when carrying heavy cargo.

 Another benefit of the small 20 inch wheels is that they are very strong in comparison to some larger wheels.

 Smaller wheels have a lot of benefits but there are also some considerations to be aware of.
 With a smaller wheel you tend to feel the bumps and cracks in the road more.
 In addition you have to watch out for potholes because a smaller wheel can get stuck in a larger pothole and that can be a problem!